Hickory Trees For Sale

 Landscape Uses & Maintenance

-The Hickory Tree is a familiar and beloved deciduous tree that will impact your landscape.
+The Hickory nut Tree is a familiar and beloved deciduous tree that will impact your landscape.
 Another common name for this tree, Shagbark Hickory, is due to its distinctive, interesting gray bark that peels off in unique, long strips as it ages.

-This tree is a low-maintenance and ornamental option for your landscape.
+It is a low-maintenance and ornamental option for your landscape.
 Plant it where its falling nuts will not be an issue to passersby, such as along a path.
 This tree will have small, inconspicuous catkins in early spring.
 Its green nuts will drop to the ground in the fall, splitting open for animals.

 Yearly pruning is unnecessary; look for signs of damaged branches that need to be pruned.
 Once established, this tree is drought-resistant, making it a great option for drier locations.
 Water this tree deeply and thoroughly until it is well established.

-Noteworthy Characteristics - Hickory Tree
+Noteworthy Characteristics

 The hickory tree will attract many birds and small mammals.
 Both nesting birds and cavity-dwelling birds, including woodpeckers and owls, will use it for shelter.